Corner functions from entanglement indices of harmonic lattices: Harmonic lattice with fixed boundary conditions

-In addition to the corner function data of the universal system obeying FBCs, we display, in the column PBC600, the values of the corner functions and their STDs of Eqs from (\ref{WPbpi_24}) to (\ref{WPtb3pi_4}) obtained from LNs and MIs corresponding to the universal system with PBCs in the previous section.
-These values, respectively, are almost the same as those in the column to the left 600, i.e., the values obtained in the universal system with FBCs and the $D$ region with the centroid (600.5,600.5).
-In each graph of Figure \ref{graph_bs}, each corner function in the column of PBC600 is also plotted at the horizontal axis value of 600, but it is indistinguishable from the plotted value of the column of FBC600, because they almost overlap.
+These values, respectively, are almost the same as those in Eqs.(\ref{WPbpi_24}) $\sim $ Eq.(\ref{WPtb3pi_4}) ( i.e., the values obtained in the universal system with PBCs and the $D$ region with the centroid (600.5,600.5).
+In each graph of Fig.\ref{graph_bs}, each corner function obtained in the universal system with PBCs is also plotted at the horizontal axis value of 600, but it is indistinguishable from the plotted values of Eq(\ref{WFbpi_24}) $\sim $ Eq(\ref{WFtb3pi_4}), because they almost overlap.
 The results are expected, since, even when the universal system $U$ follows the FBCs, the effects of the fixed ends are expected to be small if the $D$ is sufficiently far from the boundary of the $U$.
-Furthermore, corner functions in the column of 300 to 600 (of FBC) and plotted on each line in Figure \ref{graph_bs} have overlapping values within their STDs.
+Furthermore, the values of each corner function within the horizontal axis coordinates (i.e., the center of the D region) between 300 and 600 are equal within their respective standard deviations, where the graph forms a horizontal line segment.
 Thus, for a sufficiently large system $U$, the effects of the fixed edge are to decrease in the region away from the edge of the $U$ about three to four times the size of the largest subsystem $A$, and the physical states of subsystems are expected to be the same as those of the harmonic lattice in the universal system obeying the PBCs.